tpm2-software/tpm2-tss/INSTALL.md

 * uriparser
 * libgcrypt

-The following are dependencies only required when building the test suite.
+The following are dependencies only required when building test suites.
+* Integration test suite (see ./configure option --with-simulatorbin):
+** OpenSSL
+* Unit test suite (see ./configure option --enable-unit):
+** cmocka unit test framework
-Most users will not need to install these dependencies:
+Most users will not need to install these dependencies.
-* cmocka unit test framework

 ### Ubuntu
 ```